Father’s Day is upon us, and if recent retail forecasts are correct, this year is going to be a big one.

 - tools and appliances

 Another interesting fiding?
-This year, consumers are focused on finding a gift for dad that is unique or diffirent.
-When consumers were asked on what’s most important to them when picking out a Father’s Day gift, they responded with the following:
+Consumers are focused on finding a gift for dad that is unique or diffirent.
+Last year, when consumers were asked on what’s most important to them when picking out a Father’s Day gift, they responded with the following:

 - 41% said that they want to find a gift that’s unique or different